CraftAcademyLabs/coach-guides/weeks/week_6.md

 - **Monday:**
   - [ ] Introduce the week lab - Thomas
   - [ ] Design sprint
+  - [ ] In depth Rails demo: Devise and user authentication - Skip??
+(Move to week 6)
 - **Tuesday:**
   - [ ] Morning: How to consume an API - Thomas
   - [ ] Afternoon: How to get paid - Thomas